farizfrp/Resume-Analyzer/README.md

 ## 📝 Usage

-1. **Enter OpenAI API Key**
+1. **API Key Setup**
-   - Input your OpenAI API key
+   - Enter your OpenAI API key when prompted
+   - The key will be verified before proceeding
+   - You can change the API key at any time

+2. **Model Selection**
-   - Select preferred models for analysis
+   - Choose your preferred primary model for job description analysis
+   - Select a reasoning-focused model for resume evaluation
+   - Update models as needed during usage

-2. **Job Description Analysis**
+3. **Job Description Analysis**
    - Paste the job description
    - Click "Analyze Job Description"
    - Review and edit extracted requirements if needed

-3. **Resume Analysis**
+4. **Resume Analysis**
-   - Upload one or multiple resumes (PDF, DOCX, or TXT)
+   - Upload one or more resumes (PDF, DOCX, or TXT)
    - Click "Analyze Resumes"
-   - Watch real-time analysis results
+   - View real-time analysis progress
+   - Review detailed results for each candidate

+5. **Results Review**
+   - Examine detailed matching scores
+   - Review qualitative assessments
+   - Read recruiter-style summaries
+   - Check final recommendations
+   - Export results to CSV if needed

+## 🔒 Security

+- API keys are securely handled and not stored permanently
+- All analysis is performed through secure API calls
+- No resume data is stored after analysis

+## 📊 Output Format

+The analysis provides:
+- Overall match percentage
+- Technical skills assessment
+- Core responsibilities matching
+- Experience and qualification verification
+- Project evaluation
+- Detailed recommendations
-   - Download complete analysis as CSV when finished
+- Exportable CSV report

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🔍 Analysis Components